5 best projects built on cosmos ecosystem

 You can think of Cosmos as the whole shopping mall, while the other blockchains such as Ethereum, Binance Smart Chain, Solana, and more are considered to be like the shops inside of that shopping mall.

 This article was written by our Cosmos Captain, Satria.
-Join our Discord to get direct access to our latest and greatest insights.
+Join our Telegram to get direct access to our latest and greatest insights.

 1: Cronos ($CRO)